nathan1989/ense/README.md

 #### Browserify/Webpack

 There are several ways to use [Browserify](http://browserify.org/) and [Webpack](https://webpack.github.io/).
 For more information on using these tools, please refer to the corresponding project's documention.
-In the script, including jQuery will usually look like this...
+In the script, including Ense will usually look like this...

 ```js
 var Ense = require("ense");